 The right answer for you will depend on your situation.
 First of all, don't underestimate the psychological impact of early retirement.
-The adjustment from full-time work to a more leisurely pace may be difficult for you.
-So ask yourself if you're ready to retire yet.
+The adjustment from full-time work to a more leisurely pace may be difficult.
+So consider whether you're ready to retire yet.
 Next, look at what you're being offered.
-Most early retirement offers share certain basic features that need to be evaluated.
-To decide if your employer's offer is worth taking, you'll want to break it down.
+Most early-retirement offers share certain basic features that need to be evaluated.
+To determine whether your employer's offer is worth taking, you'll want to break it down.

 Does the offer include a severance package?
-If so, how does the package compare with your projected job earnings (including future salary raises and bonuses) if you remained employed?
+If so, how does the package compare with your projected job earnings (including future salary increases and bonuses) if you remain employed?
 Can you live on that amount (and for how long) without tapping into your retirement savings?
-If not, is your retirement fund large enough that you can start using it early?
-Will you be penalized for withdrawing from your retirement plans?
+If not, is your retirement fund large enough that you can start drawing it down early?
+Will you be penalized for withdrawing from your retirement savings?

 How will accepting the offer affect your retirement plan benefits?
 If your employer has a traditional pension plan, leaving the company before normal retirement age (usually 65) may greatly reduce the final payout you receive from the plan.
 If you participate in a 401(k) plan, what price will you pay for retiring early?
-You could end up forfeiting employer contributions that you're not yet vested in.
+You could end up forfeiting employer contributions if you're not fully vested.
 You'll also be missing out on the opportunity to make additional contributions to the plan.

 Finally, will you need to start Social Security benefits early if you accept the offer?
 For example, at age 62 each monthly benefit check will be 25% to 30% less